bmoreonrails/rails_tutorial/_chapters/chapter_05.md

 {% steps %}
 {% list %}
-  1. Now that you have a form with a shinny "Create Book" button, why don't you try creating a book?
+  1. Now that you have a form with a shiny "Create Book" button, why don't you try creating a book?

       Fill out the form and click "Create Book".